In street photography the aim is to be fast, and get those unique moments. The best street photography camera settings follow these two requirements.

 Keep the shutter speed between 1/10th and 1/40th of a second.
 This will allow you to capture motion, but still keep a sharp image.

 Set aperture and ISO according to the level of available light.
-This way you’ll make sure the exposure is correct.
+This way you’ll make sure the

 - Panning – Panning allows you to show a sense of movement, while retaining a sharp image.
 You follow the motion of a moving object, and take the photo while moving in sync with it.